markus-zzz/zzzconsulting-website/_drafts/2020-05-16-usb-dev-part-2.markdown

 With this in mind it would seem a reasonable approach to run the design at 48Mhz and oversample the differential pair with a factor of four.
-More precisely by obtaining four equally spaced samples for each bit time we should be able to adjust the real sampling position (in terms of 1/4 bit times) to be as far away for any level transition as possible (i.e. in the middle of the eye diagram).
+More precisely by obtaining four equally spaced samples for each bit time we should be able to adjust the actual sampling position (in terms of 1/4 bit times) to be as far away for any level transition as possible (i.e. in the middle of the eye diagram).